The Jimmy Reid Foundation was established in 2011 by the Scottish Left Review, the political magazine which was Jimmy’s last major political project.

 The Foundation is funded through donations.
 The vast majority of those both by number and by value are from ordinary people who want to see the Foundation succeed.
 But we also receive donations from organisations such as trade unions, campaigning groups and charitable trusts.
 The Foundation will not accept any donation which would be likely to compromise its independence in any way.

-If you would like to make a one-off donation, you can do so here.
-But if you are able, it would be particularly helpful to us if you would consider setting up a regular donation.
+If you would like to make a one-off donation, you can do so below but if you are able, it would be particularly helpful to us if you would consider setting up a regular donation.
 1st step is to sign up to become a member of the Foundation.
 You can choose to donate via PayPal or by post.

 Members of the Project Board